tmobile/magentaA11y/_checklist-native/sidebar_menu.md

   - For selected, use `accessibilityAddTraits(.isSelected)`.
   - For disabled, use view modifier `disabled()`.

 ### Focus
-- Use the device's default focus functionality.
+- Use the device's default focus functionality
-- Consider how focus should be managed between child elements and their parent views.
+- Consider how focus should be managed between child elements and their parent views
-- External keyboard tab order often follows the screen reader focus, but sometimes this functionality requires additional development to manage focus.
+- External keyboard tab order often follows the screen reader focus, but sometimes this functionality requires additional development to manage focus to interactive elements
-- Initial focus on a screen should land in a logical place, such as back button, screen title, first text field, or first heading, except when changing between navigation tabs
+- Initial focus on a screen should land in a logical place, such as back button, screen title, first text field, or first heading
-- When a menu, picker, or modal is closed, the focus should return to the triggering element.
+- When a menu or modal is closed, the focus should return to the triggering element

 - **UIKit**
   - If VoiceOver is not reaching a particular element, set the element's `isAccessibilityElement` to `true`